-The Hand That Rocks The Cradle (2025) – A Horror Movie Review a Day Halloween 2025 - October 24th
+The Hand That Rocks The Cradle (2025) review: A pointless, tension-free remake

 Welcome to Knockout Horror.
-It’s day 24 of our 31 days of Halloween 2025 movie-review-a-day feature.
-We are heading into the last week of October and that means Halloween is drawing ever nearer.
-It also means Hulu’s Huluween feature has been in full swing for a few weeks now.
-Earlier this month, they left us feeling massively shortchanged with the, frankly, pretty awful Stay.
+Earlier this month, Hulu left us feeling massively short-changed with the awful Stay (2025).
 Surely they can redeem themselves with today’s movie, The Hand That Rocks The Cradle, right…?
 Right…?

 Did We Really Need a Remake?